 Creating and managing OAuth clients

-OAuth is a standard security protocol for authorization and delegation.
-It allows third party applications to access API resources without disclosing the end-user credentials.
-An OAuth client can obtain an authorization code and exchange it for an access token that can be used to access Qlik Cloud content through APIs.
+OAuth is a security protocol for authorization and delegation.
+It allows third-party applications to access API resources without disclosing end-user credentials.
+An OAuth client requests an authorization code, exchanges it for an access token, and uses the token to access Qlik Cloud content through APIs.

-OAuth has two client types, public clients and confidential clients, to secure authorization between an application (the client) and the authorization server (Qlik Cloud).
+An OAuth client is a web application or software that requests access to resources in Qlik Cloud on behalf of a user.
+OAuth defines two client types—public clients and confidential clients—to secure authorization between an application (the client) and the authorization server (Qlik Cloud).

 Public clients

-Public clients are applications that don’t use the client secret because they can’t maintain the confidentiality of the required credentials.
-Public clients in Qlik Cloud are often frontend applications like single-page applications with embedded analytics or a custom visualization extension in Qlik Sense requiring information about the end user to support the application lifecycle.
+Public clients are applications that do not use the client secret because they cannot maintain the confidentiality of the required credentials.
+In Qlik Cloud, these include frontend applications like single-page applications (SPA) with embedded analytics or custom visualization extensions in Qlik Sense requiring user authentication.

 Confidential clients